Azure/azure-arch-enterprise-bi-and-reporting/User Guides/10-Configure Power BI.md

 Once there, double click it to begin the installation.
 Click **Next** for all default options, accept the terms of agreement, and click **Install**.
 The installation takes a few minutes.
 Next, you need to register your gateway by entering an email address and clicking **Sign in**.

 Now that you are signed in, click **Next** and give your on-premises data gateway a name and recovery key and click **Configure**.
 Your gateway is now ready.

+## Create a Gateway Data Source in the Power BI Website

+The next step is to create a gateway data source so that the gateway knows how to connect to Analysis Services and knows which credentials to use.
+The steps are outlined in the [Manage your data source - Analysis Services](https://docs.microsoft.com/en-us/power-bi/service-gateway-enterprise-manage-ssas) documentation.
+The data source should be configured with the Server property being the SSAS Read-Only load balancer IP or DNS.